ShinonomeTN/nsplusd/DOCUMENTATION/Config.md

 ### upstream_timeout

-Declare that how long can NSPlusD wait for an upstream answer before returning a timeout answer to the original client.
+Declare that how long (in milliseconds) can NSPlusD wait for an upstream answer before returning a timeout answer to the original client.

+Example: `upstream_timeout "2000";`.

+Default: `upstream_timeout "1000";`.